markoskace1/agiledrop-fork-tw/README.md

 <h3>Agiledrop website made with Tailwindcss</h3>

 <p>
   This is "About company" web page re-created with Tailwind CSS from <a href="https://www.agiledrop.si/o-podjetju">Agiledrop</a> home page.
-The sole purpose of this forked web page is to show the company my computer programming skills like HTML, CSS, JS with Tailwind framework.
+The sole purpose of this forked web page is to show the company my computer programming skills like HTML, CSS and JS with Tailwind framework.
 </p>